Are you ready to invest?

 Focus on the long term

-There is no question that there are lots of concerns from the media regarding the short-term issues in the world.
-War, terrorism and pessimism continue to lower investor confidence.
-However, remember that everything does go in cycles and while the short-term is really random, fundamentals, statistics and cycles point to a great future for investors who can step up and find the courage to invest into the markets.
+There is no question that there are lots of concerns from the media regarding short-term issues in the world.
+War, terrorism, and pessimism continue to lower investor confidence.
+However, remember that everything does go in cycles and while the short-term is really random, fundamentals, statistics, and cycles point to a great future for investors who can step up and find the courage to invest in the markets.